ISO 9001:2015 Certification Process: Expert Insights

 Shortcuts

-Preparing all ISO documents is rather time consuming, complicated, and prone to mistakes.
-But don't worry, there's a shortcut – documentation templates.
-These pre-written documents are designed to be tailored to your company's needs; the included customization instructions show you how.
+Preparing all ISO documents can be time-consuming, complicated, and prone to mistakes.
+However, there's a solution – documentation templates.
+These pre-written documents are designed to be tailored to your company's needs, with included customization instructions to guide you.

-Templates are a core component of certification toolkits, and consultants use them as well.
-Since their quality varies widely, due diligence is needed.
-Base your evaluation on the above documentation tips and pay particular attention to the extent of the customization instructions.
+Templates are a core component of certification toolkits, and consultants often utilize them.
+When evaluating templates, pay particular attention to the extent of the customization instructions and ensure they align with your specific needs.

 Step 3: Implementation